National Highway 544 (India)

 National Highway 544, commonly referred to as NH 544, is a 340 km National Highway in South India connecting Salem in Tamil Nadu to Kochi in Kerala.
 It is a spur of National Highway 44 and forms part of the North–South corridor of the National Highway Development Project.
-The highway passes through the towns of Erode, Coimbatore, Palakkad, and Thrissur.
+The highway passes through the cities of Erode, Tiruppur, Coimbatore, Palakkad, and Thrissur.
 It was formerly designated National Highway 47.

 Route description

-Starts from NH44 near Salem and passes through Coimbatore, Palakkad, Thrissur, and ends at junction with NH66 at Edapally in Kochi.
+Starts from NH44 near Salem and passes through Sankagiri, Bhavani, Chithode, Erode, Perundurai, Perumaanallur, Tiruppur, Avinashi, Karumathaampatti, Coimbatore, Palakkad, Thrissur, and ends at junction with NH66 at Edapally in Kochi.
 Check the NH 544 videos.